 - Having your own insurance means you don’t rely on others.
 So you can accept jobs anywhere, perfect for a freelancing Pilates instructor or one that works from multiple studios

 Many insurers across the United States offer fitness insurance.
-When you do your research into these, if it’s general insurance for fitness practitioners, then make sure that it does cover Pilates as well.
+When you research these, if it’s general insurance for fitness practitioners, then make sure that it also covers Pilates.

-Otherwise, opt for an insurer that have a specific package aimed at those who teach Pilates.
-There are many excellent options for choose from.
-Just make sure that you are insured before taking your first class or one-on-one client.
+Otherwise, opt for an insurer with a specific package for those who teach Pilates.
+There are many excellent options to choose from.
+Ensure you are insured before taking your first class or one-on-one client.

-At this beginning of this blog, you probably had the question of how to become a Pilates teacher.
-And everything you have read so far has hopefully helped you to plot the route you need to get this point.
+At this blog’s beginning, you probably had the question of how to become a Pilates teacher.
+And everything you have read so far has hopefully helped you to plot the route you need to get to this point.

-So once you have that certification as well as some kind of insurance, it’s time to take the big step.
+So once you have that certification and some insurance, it’s time to take the big step.
 And that’s to find your first teaching gig as a Pilates instructor.

 But where do you start?

-Well, as a certified Pilates instructor, there are a number of different options when it comes to finding employment.
+As a certified Pilates instructor, there are several options for finding employment.
 Consider these, for example: